 “We always knew, even as children, that we were going to work as creatives,” says Gabriel.
 “We were always so close and did everything together.
 Our parents were very supportive of us living a life outside of traditional platforms.
 They encouraged us to try different things and not to settle for something easy.”

 Early on, the brothers pursued seemingly incongruous paths.
 Isaac attended art school in Philadelphia for graphic design and worked as an artist.
 Gabriel, who is three years older, was a stockbroker on Wall Street.
-But when the tragedy of September 11, 2001 hit, quite literally, close to home, it prompted reflection — and a very big move.
+No doubt in his time he became quite used to seeing the Square shares fluctuating, amongst others.
+It was a vibrant job in its own right.
+But when the tragedy of September 11, 2001 hit, quite literally, close to home, it prompted reflection – and a very big move.